mrbhanukab/ZoomSave/README.md

 ## How to Use?

-After loading the script right click, click "save as" & downlad the meeting recording.
+After loading the script, right click on the video, click "Save as" and download the meeting recording.